amplitude/ai-product-hackathon/challenge-sponsors/lancedb/README.md

 **2. LanceDB Website:** Check out the LanceDB website [here](https://lancedb.com/).
 It provides a comprehensive overview of their database technology, explaining how it works and its advantages.
 It's a great starting point to familiarize yourself with the LanceDB platform.

 **4. Announcing LanceDB:** Get background information, insights into LanceDB's functionality and features, and its role in the AI and machine learning landscape.
 Find the blog post [here](https://blog.lancedb.com/announcing-lancedb-5cb0deaa46ee).

+The LanceDB team will be on hand to answer any questions if you get stuck and you can join the LanceDB discord [here](https://discord.com/invite/zMM32dvNtd).